 - Eggs.
 Known for their vitamin B12 and protein contributions, eggs can lift your metabolism and help keep you from becoming leptin-resistant.

-Along with those choices, keep fruits and vegetables front and center at your meals.
+Generally speaking, keep fruits and vegetables front and center at your meals.
 Top choices: grapefruit, watermelon, pears, and blueberries along with purple sweet potatoes, peppers, lettuce, carrots, and zucchini.

 Originally published in 2017, this post is regularly updated.